 Invoking the BSR APIs

 Buf Schema Registries provide a web UI at their domain.
 For example, the web UI for the public BSR is at buf.build.
-This is also Buf's main website; if you login, you will see the BSR interface.
+This is also Buf's main website—if you login, you see the BSR interface.

 BSRs also provide an API server, for programmatic access of BSR functions.
-For now, the set of APIs is narrow, but will expand over time to include more of the BSR's capabilities.
+For now the set of APIs is narrow, but it's likely to expand over time to include more of the BSR's capabilities.

 Warning